Wilmer (album)

-Background and composition
+Background, recording and promotion

-Work on Wilmer began before the birth of Patoranking's daughter, after whom the album is named.
-He described becoming a father in August 2018 as a turning point that reshaped his outlook and influenced the creative process of the record.
+Work on Wilmer began shortly before the birth of Patoranking's daughter, after whom the album is named.
+He said that becoming a father in August 2018 changed his perspective and influenced the creative process of the record.
 According to him, fatherhood provided new inspiration for themes of love and dance that shaped much of the music.
 The cover and opening track are dedicated to his daughter, with the title track presenting affectionate lyrics directed toward her.
+Patoranking revealed the track list for the album on 20 May 2019.
+Patoranking collaborated closely with Georgian singer Bera during the album's creation, after the two met in early 2018.
+Recording sessions took place across different locations, including his Lagos studio, and featured contributions from his band members, engineers, and management team.

+As part of the album's promotion, Patoranking held an exclusive listening party at Kiza Restaurant in Nairobi one week after the album's release.
+The event featured a teaser performance from Wilmer and was attended by Kenyan artists including Sauti Sol and Nyashinski, alongside other figures from the local music industry.
+Following the release of Wilmer, Patoranking headlined his first solo concert, titled The Patoranking Experience, on 14 February 2020 at the Transcorp Hilton in Abuja.
+The concert took place nine months after the album's release and featured guest performances from several Nigerian artists, such as 2Baba, Davido, Tekno, Falz, Teni, and Mayorkun.
+He brought out his daughter, Wilmer, on stage to perform the album's title track.

+Composition

 The album incorporates elements of Afrobeat, dancehall, and Afropop.
 Its songs address a range of subjects, including love, self-actualization, and African unity.
 "Black" was written as both a critique and a motivational call for solidarity, while "Nakupenda" features Kenyan singer Nyashinski and blends romance with Swahili influences.
 "Lenge Lenge", inspired by Fela Kuti, was conceived as an Afrobeat tribute to African women.
 The Davido-assisted "Confirm" reflects on success and ambition.
-Patoranking also collaborated closely with Georgian singer Bera during the album's creation, after the two met in early 2018.
-Recording sessions took place across different locations, including his Lagos studio, and featured contributions from his band members, engineers, and management team.